No Retreat, No Surrender

+The film was an international co-production between Hong Kong's Seasonal Film Corporation and the American company Balcor Films.
+It premiered in Italy on October 20, 1985, before being released in the United States on May 2, 1986.
+It received generally negative reviews from critics but has developed a cult following.

+The film spawned two sequels, No Retreat, No Surrender 2 and No Retreat, No Surrender 3: Blood Brothers, neither of which involved McKinney or Van Damme.

 Plot

 Jason Stillwell is a young karate student and Bruce Lee fanatic who trains in his father Tom's dojo in Sherman Oaks, California.
 One night after a training session, the dojo is visited by members of an organized crime syndicate looking to take over all the dojos in the country.
 After refusing to join the organization, Tom's leg is broken by a Soviet martial artist named Ivan "the Russian" Krachinsky, one of the boss' hired thugs.
 A furious Jason tries to take revenge but is easily subdued by the Soviet.
 Tom discourages any further effort, telling his son that fighting is not the answer.

 The Stillwell family relocates to Seattle, where Jason meets R.J.
 Madison, and they become good friends.
 Jason reunites with his old girlfriend Kelly Riley, who lives in the neighborhood with her brother, Ian "Whirlwind" Riley, the newly crowned U.S. National Karate Champion.
 Despite this, Jason has a hard time adjusting, as he and R.J. are constantly beaten and harassed by local bullies, led by an obese boy named Scott and arrogant martial artist Dean "Shooting Star" Ramsay.
 After getting beaten up and humiliated by Scott and Dean at Kelly's birthday party, Jason visits the grave of Bruce Lee and asks him for help.